sunduk/FreeNet/README.md

 FreeNet
 =========
 * C# Network library.
 Asynchronous.
 TCP.
 GameServer.
-* Email me if you have any question : lee.seokhyun@gmail.com
+* Email me if you have any questions : lee.seokhyun@gmail.com

 Version
 ----------